is it time to renew your digital id?

 frequently asked questions

 Submit your renewal application on the Estonian Police and Border Guard Board website.
-Select “Expiry of document” as the application type.
+Select “Renewal applicant” as the application type.

 While officially the renewal process can take about the same as a new application (up to 30 days), the Estonian Police and Border Guard are prioritising renewal applications and trying to process and issue them as quickly as possible.
 They estimate that the average processing time should only be about 10 days as long as your obligations as an e-resident entrepreneur are fulfilled.
 You can read more in our detailed blog article.